 Size and Weight Comparison

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Panasonic 14-140mm F3.5-5.6 II OIS weighs 265g, which means it is 20g (7%) lighter than the Tamron 14-150mm f3.5-5.8 III which has a weight of 285g.

 Below you can find the dimension and weight table of the SuperZoom Lenses in Micro Four Thirds Mount for size comparison purposes.